zhill/enterprise-docs/content/docs/using/cli_usage/images/inspecting_image_content.md

 - [View security vulnerabilities in the image]({{< ref "/docs/using/cli_usage/images/viewing_security_vulnerabilities" >}})
 - [Evaluate the image]({{< ref "/docs/using/cli_usage/policies/evaluating_images_against_policies" >}}) against policies you create
-- Subscribe to receive [notifications]({{< ref "docs/using/cli_usage/subscriptions" >}}) when the image is updated, when the policy status changes, or when new vulnerabilites are detected.
+- Subscribe to receive [notifications]({{< ref "docs/using/cli_usage/subscriptions" >}}) when the image is updated, when the policy status changes, or when new vulnerabilities are detected.
 - [Scan Respositories]({{< ref "/docs/using/cli_usage/repositories" >}})